 - Desktops: Mac and PC models

 Both film and digital still cameras have circuit boards with gold components.
-Additionally, camcorders — particularly older models that record full-size VHS tapes — have larger circuit boards that contain gold and other valuable metals like silver, copper, and lead.
-Examples include:
+Additionally, camcorders — especially older models that record full-size VHS tapes — have larger circuit boards that contain gold and other valuable metals.

 - Camcorders: Brands like JVC, Panasonic, RCA, and Zenith